-Green cleaning can have a lot of definitions, but the main goal of green cleaning is to use cleaning solutions and methods that keep us and our environment healthy and free of toxins.
+The term "green cleaning" can have a lot of definitions, but the main goal of the process is to use cleaning solutions and methods that keep us and our environment healthy and free of toxins.
 Exposure to chemicals and toxins can potentially cause irreparable damage to our bodies, water, air, and ecosystem.
-Green cleaning can fall under the umbrella of using a green cleaning product or cleaning your home in a way that, for example, reduces waste.
+Green cleaning can fall mean using a green cleaning product or cleaning your home in a way that reduces waste that goes into landfills, for example.

-Those are natural green cleaners.
-Some households may seek out manufactured green cleaning products that are healthy for the environment (some are green brands).
-When you use a green cleaning product, you may want to avoid phosphates, chlorine, artificial fragrances, and artificial colors.
-Many cleaners on the market now are also marketed as being biodegradable.
-Other cleaners have ingredients that are grown organically or produced using sustainable farming practices.
 Some green cleaning products may certify that their items are fair trade, meaning that the product meets certain environmental and labor standards by those who produced it.
-Green cleaning products may not be free of additives or harmful chemicals--perhaps they use recycled packaging or donate a portion of their profits to environmental causes.
-Those are all examples of green cleaning products.
+Other green cleaning products may not be free of additives or harmful chemicals—but they may donate a portion of their profits to environmental causes.

-The American Cleaning Institute has stayed rather vocal when it comes to educating people about which chemicals are in cleaning agents -- and other groups have come out stating which substances to avoid.
+The American Cleaning Institute is vocal when it comes to educating people about which chemicals are in cleaning agents―and other groups have come out stating which substances to avoid.
 The EPA also keeps an easily accessible database of greener cleaning products in its Safer Choice program.

-Whatever choices you make about your cleaning supplies and practices, there is a huge variety of environmentally friendly choices for those interested in green cleaning.
-With a little research, you may be able to green up your household cleaning routine to create a healthier, safer environment for yourself and others.
+Whatever choices you make about your cleaning supplies and practices, there is a huge variety of environmentally friendly choices for green cleaning.
+With a little research, you may be able to green up your household cleaning routine to create a healthier, safer environment.